Separate names with a comma.

 Laurel, the next street over, has lots of stuff.
 From 49th to 52nd are 'Kanzan' almost forming an arch, with, bless the Park Board's soul, one young 'Shiro-fugen'.
 The tag still says 'Shiro-fugen'.
 Surely they know the rest of the block is 'Kanzan'.
 It's not exactly biodiversity to put in a different cherry cultivar on a street that features a lovely run of the same tree.
 It just seems like lack of care, so frustrating, because, well, who are these people who diminish the beauty of our streets by lack of interest or is it ignorance.
 Is it willful ignorance?

-Looking up from 54th, the first photo shows 'Whitcomb' on the west side, which are on the map, and young 'Akebono' that are also on the map.
+Looking up from 54th, the first photo shows 'Whitcomb' on the west side, which are on the map [edited - we finally caught them in bloom, and they are 'Accolade' and they look stunning in bloom; the map has been corrected], and young 'Akebono' that are also on the map.
 North of them is a run of 'Ukon', which were mentioned as unknown late bloomers but were not seen in bloom.
 I caught them when they have finished blooming, but there were plenty of flowers to colour up the street and to make an ID.

 Here is a tree that has finished blooming that I can't identify.
 'Pandora'?
 It had lots of flowers.
 Seems too healthy for 'Accolade' and the limbs seems too straight, not graceful enough for 'Akebono'.
 It's next to 6950 Laurel, to the south.